Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: System Model

 Let us commence by analyzing the azimuth beamwidth and the elevation beamwidth, expressed as \cite{cumming2005digital}

-where $\lambda$ is the wavelength, $D_\mathrm{al}$ and $D_\mathrm{el}$ represent the azimuth and elevation antenna aperture, respectively.
+where $\lambda$ is the wavelength, $D_\mathrm{al}$ and $D_\mathrm{el}$ represent azimuth and elevation antenna apertures, respectively.
 With a typical height $H_p$ from $300$ to $3000$ meters in LAWNs, the center of SAR elevation beamwidth defines the beam’s pointing elevation angle $\theta_c$.
-Accordingly, azimuth coverage length $L_\mathrm{az}$ and the elevation coverage length $L_\mathrm{el}$ can be approximated as
+Accordingly, the azimuth coverage length $L_\mathrm{az}$ and the elevation coverage length $L_\mathrm{el}$ can be approximated as